segmentio/stats/README.md

 of a name, a set of fields, and tags to apply to each of those fields.
 This allows a more generic and more efficient approach to metric production, better fits the influxdb data model, while still being compatible with other clients (datadog, prometheus, ...).
-A single timeserie is usually identified by the combination of the measure name, a field name and value, and the set of tags set on that measure.
+A single timeseries is usually identified by the combination of the measure name, a field name and value, and the set of tags set on that measure.
 Refer to each client for a details about how measures are translated to individual metrics.